• Skip to primary navigation

 • Use room temperature ingredients especially eggs, milk, and butter.

-• Use a timer while whisking the eggs (one minute after adding each egg).
+• Use a timer while whisking the eggs (30 – 40 seconds after adding each egg).

-• After adding flour, do not mix the batter for too long.
+• After adding flour, do not mix the batter for too long or on high speed.

 • You can store your pound cake in an airtight container for up to 3 days at room temperature.